DOT Clearinghouse

 • The Clearinghouse also serves as a single source of truth for CDL holders across multiple jurisdictions, eliminating the need for tedious manual data entry when transferring records from one state or agency to another.

 • Finally, it ensures that drug and alcohol violations are accurately tracked so employers can take appropriate action when needed.
-Also visit DOT Clearinghouse Enforcement.
+Also, visit DOT Clearinghouse Enforcement.

 An Overview of the FMCSA Commercial Driver's License Drug & Alcohol Clearinghouse

-Key Clearinghouse regulations, mandated by FMCSA, necessitate that employers and certain service agents like MROs, SAPs, and C/TPAs submit any violations of the drug and alcohol rules in 49 Code of Federal Regulations Parts 40 and 382 to the Clearinghouse.
+Key Clearinghouse regulations, mandated by FMCSA, necessitate that employers and specific service agents like MROs, SAPs, and C/TPAs submit any violations of the drug and alcohol rules in 49 Code of Federal Regulations Parts 40 and 382 to the Clearinghouse.
 This applies to both current and future employees.
 How To Request the DOT PIN Number?

 The FMCSA Clearinghouse Launched on January 6th, 2020